 • Number of accidents in a year : about 10 cases

-user research, concept development, facilitation, validation
+: user research, concept development, visualisation, validation

-The behavior of workers at each process could be defined through the Journey map by dividing it into steps from starting work to leaving work.
+The behavior of workers at each process could be defined through the journey map by dividing it into steps from starting work to leaving work.
 We collected the major risk factors for each process to identify opportunities for accidents.
 The below picture is a part of journey maps we made with one persona in the Melting zone.

 The more experienced,